noresemmon/AdaFruitBopit/README.md

 ### Game Outputs
 The game utilizes three outputs.
 The Neo Pixel LEDs are used to show how much time is left to complete task.
-As well as a small animation is played while a game over has occured.
+As well as a small animation is played while a game over has occured and when you first upload the CPX Bop It!.
 The speaker is used to tell the player which input to do using the speaker say function.
 The serial montor is used to display as another way to see what input to do.
 When gamer over happend the serial montior also outputs both points earned along with highscore since board was reset.